• Skip to primary navigation

 Servings: 4

-This Stone Fruit Breakfast Crumble recipe is a simple and seasonal dish.
-Peaches and plums are topped with an oat, cinnamon and walnut mixture for a delicious breakfast or even dessert!
+This Stone Fruit Breakfast Crumble is an easy one pan breakfast.
+Peaches & plums are topped with an oat crumble for a tasty breakfast bite!

 Ingredients